matthisstenius/php-projekt/README.md

 ##Note

-If you are using Grunt you can run <grunt build> to get a nice build folder with minimized concatinated css, optimized images and sass compile
+If you are using Grunt you can run `` grunt build `` to get a nice build folder with minimized, concatinated css, optimized images and sass compile